MetaMask/permissions-adventure/README.md

 # permissions-adventure
-MetaMask permissions test site.
+MetaMask ocap permissions test site.

 ## usage

-`npm install && npm run serve`

 Ensure you are using [the LoginPerSite branch]( https://github.com/MetaMask/metamask-extension/tree/LoginPerSite ) of the extension.

+To serve locally, use `npm install && npm run serve`.

+To publish to GitHub Pages, use `npm run publish`.